tsathoqqua/limadocs/docs/source/player_command/equip.rst

 	equip

- Shows your wielded and worn weapons and armors, their durability and some primary stats.
-The command also shows your spell failure chance which increases with the more medium and heavy armor you wear, the latter having a greater impact.
+ Shows your wielded and worn weapons and armours, their durability and some primary stats.
+The command also shows your spell failure chance which increases with the more medium and heavy armour you wear, the latter having a greater impact.

  Reparing and salvaging